 Bring your group to the Arboretum to a unique learning experience for adults.
 We welcome community, educational, faith-based, professional, tourist, and other groups.
 We offer a range of standard topics, and groups can also request specialized tours in areas of staff expertise.
 Programs can include walking tours, bus tours, presentations, and learning activities.
 We welcome individuals and groups of all ages, backgrounds, and abilities to attend our programs and group tours.
 We are a dementia friendly institution.
 Please contact us to discuss your interests and needs.

-To schedule a group visit, please fill out the group visit request form.
+To request a group tour for spring 2024, please fill out the group visit request form.

 Groups can choose from a range of standard topics.
 Programs can be adapted for group needs.
 These programs are designed for adults.